Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 So I was thrilled to be finally able to visit it and booked a table for their Christmas buffet.

-They offer fresh Icelandic food from Icelandic nature and put an emphasis on sustainability and products from the surrounding areas.
+They offer fresh Icelandic food from Icelandic nature and emphasis is put on sustainability and products from the surrounding areas.

 Buffet at Ingólfsskáli